masscollabs/masscollabs/CONTRIBUTING.md

 Copyright (C)  2017-2024  Mass Collaboration Labs and contributors

+Copyright (C) 2024 godigitalist and contributors

+Copyright (C) 2024 bilsege and contributors

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;